 Counterparty credit risk is the maximum loss amount that would be incurred if the counterparties to the derivative instrument failed to perform according to the terms of the contract, without respect to any collateral or other security, or netting arrangement.
-For the Over-The-Counter (OTC) derivative investments, the system held collateral of \$37.3 million in cash deposits and \$59.7 million in securities on behalf of counterparties.
-Collateral securities in the amount of \$0.3 million were held on our behalf by counterparties.
+For the Over-the-Counter (OTC) derivative instrument investments, the system held collateral of \$52.4 million in cash deposits and \$32.2 million in securities on behalf of counterparties.
+Collateral securities in the amount of \$13.3 million were held on the behalf of the system by counterparties.